stef/opaque-store/whitepaper.md

 very slow.
 It is warmly recommended to use strong high-entropy passwords that come from a password manager like [SPHINX].

+## Threat-model

+ 1. OPAQUE-Store does not protect against passwords leaking in any way, bet it shoulder-surfing, accousting side-channels, or key-logging malware.

+ 2. OPAQUE-Store protects against passive attackers eavesdropping on communication between the client and the server(s).

+ 3. OPAQUE-Store does not protect the encrypted data against a quantum-adversary having access to enough records to reach the threshold, while also having observed at least one registration or AKE flows in plaintext.

+  4. OPAQUE-Store protects against online-bruteforce attacks by using a locking mechanism.

+  5. OPAQUE-Store does not protect against-offline bruteforce attacks against the password if the attacker has access to enough records to reach the threshold.

+  6. Although the threshold setup itself protects the shared OPRF key unconditionally - due to its usage in OPAQUE -, the encrypted data, the password, and by consequence the key itself are only protected computationally.

+## References

 [JKKX17] "TOPPSS: Cost-minimal Password-Protected Secret Sharing based on Threshold OPRF", 2017 by Stanislaw Jarecki, Aggelos Kiayias, Hugo Krawczyk, Jiayu Xu